Domain Walls from $\Sigma(36 \times 3)$, $\Delta(54)$ and $\Delta(27)$ potentials: Domain walls

 We find also that $CP$ symmetries associated to $S_6$, $S_7$, $S_{10}$, $S_{11}$ connect all orbits, which is understood when verifying they constrain the potential so much that we obtain accidentally the potential corresponding to the continuous $SU(3)$ symmetry.

-\section{Domain Walls}
+\section{Domain walls}

 We perform an analysis in terms of the symmetry relations between the orbits (sets of minima that are related by symmetry).
 The minima in these orbits are necessarily degenerate, and during the evolution of the Universe, these potentials can give rise to DWs.
 Our aim here is to classify the topologically distinct cases.
-We do so both by considering the symmetries relating each minima, and by systematically going through each case (in the parametric region where those are the minima) and numerically estimating the tension.
+We do so both by considering the symmetries relating each minima, and by systematically going through each case (in the parametric region where those are the minima) and numerically estimating the tension ($\sigma$).

-We created a program that numerically estimates the tension for 3 complex fields (6 degrees of freedom).
+We created a program that numerically estimates the tension for 3 complex fields (6 degrees of freedom). $\sigma = \int_{-\infty}^{+\infty} \varepsilon \, dz$ , where $\varepsilon$ is the energy density.
 It numerically minimizes the potentials in eq.(\ref{Vexact}) and eq.(\ref{eq: V delta 54 exact}), and from there the DW profile can be computed numerically employing the method implemented in the CosmoTransitions \cite{Wainwright:2011kj} Python module.

 Given that the potentials we are considering are invariant under a global phase, we necessarily had to take this into account, which we have done by varying the phase of one of the two minima and checking the minimum tension.
+It turns out that the relative phase is relevant to find the minimum tension for the particular cases where two orbits merge, as seen below.

 The results now follow for each qualitatively distinct symmetry.
 Each $\Delta(54)$ case has a corresponding $\Delta(27)$ case as noted previously.

 The results are summarized in Figure \ref{fig: DW schemes Delta54 General}, where the red lines denote that the minima in that orbit are connected by elements of $\Delta(54)$.